Chutima Sidasathian

-Chutima Sidasathian (ชุติมา สีดาเสถียร; born c.
-1982) is a Thai journalist.
-She is known for her investigative reporting on issues of corruption in Thailand.
+Chutima Sidasathian (ชุติมา สีดาเสถียร; 26 March 1982 – 15 August 2026) was a Thai journalist.
+She was known for her investigative reporting on issues of corruption in Thailand.

-Biography
+Life and career

-Sidasathian is from Non Thai district, Nakhon Ratchasima province.
-She has a bachelor's degree in liberal arts from Phuket Rajabhat University and a master's degree in political science from Ramkhamhaeng University.
+Sidasathian was born in Non Thai district, Nakhon Ratchasima province.
+She had a bachelor's degree in liberal arts from Phuket Rajabhat University and a master's degree in political science from Ramkhamhaeng University.
 She successfully obtained a PhD in Asian studies from Walailak University, with her thesis being about Rohingya refugees.

-In 2009, Sidasathian received some attention for a series of articles written for the South China Morning Post about the treatment of Boat Dwellers in Hong Kong, which led to authorities their changing its policy concerning them.
+In 2009, Sidasathian received some attention for a series of articles written for the South China Morning Post about the treatment of Boat Dwellers in Hong Kong, which led to authorities there changing policy concerning them.
 That same year, she started working as an investigative journalist for Phuketwan, an English-language newspaper based in Phuket province, where she frequently wrote about corruption and issues facing the rural population in Thailand, as well as refugees.

 2013 investigation into trafficking

 On 17 July 2013, Sidasathian wrote an article for Phuketwan, based on a report by the international news agency Reuters, about the alleged involvement of officers from the Royal Thai Navy in the trafficking of Rohingya refugees in Southern Thailand.
 In 2015, Sidasathian and Phuketwan's editor, Alan Morison, were charged with defamation under the Computer Crime Act.
-On 1 September 2015, Sidasathian and Morison were both acquitted when the cae was dismissed by the Phuket Provincial Court.
+On 1 September 2015, Sidasathian and Morison were both acquitted when the case was dismissed by the Phuket Provincial Court.
 Phuketwan later closed down due to what Sidasathian described as "constant legal harassment".